Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section I: OA citation advantage for subregions using average citation ratios
+# Section K: OA citation advantage for subregions using average citation ratios
 This section explores the OA citation advantage in terms of how much more citations OA papers garner, on average, over time.
 The average citation ratio (i.e., percentage ratio in average citation) is calculated as the average number of citations to OA papers, divided by the average number of citations to non-OA papers, and times by one hundred.
 For